elipapa/markdown-cv/index.md

 EPSRC-funded PhD student in Artificial Intelligence and Music at the __Centre for Digital Music - Queen Mary, University of London__

+Also affiliated with the Sonic Interaction Design Lab, Communication Acoustics Lab, and Cognitive Science Group.

 ### Research interests

 Explainable Artificial Intelligence, End-User Programming, Human-Computer Interaction

-### Affiliations

-Sonic Interaction Design Lab, Communication Acoustics Lab, Cognitive Science Group

 ## Education